flyteorg/flyte/rsts/community/contribute.rst

 **3. Access the postgres.**

-FlyteAdmin and DataCatalog use Postgres to store persistent records, and you can interact with Postgres on port ``30001``.
+FlyteAdmin and datacatalog use postgres to store persistent records, and you can interact with postgres on port ``30001``.
 Here is an example of using `psql` to connect:

 .. code:: shell